 A pinched nerve is the result of excessive pressure being applied to a nerve.
+Which sometimes can be reversed through concussion recovery protocol.
 This pressure can come from muscles, bones, tendons, or cartilage and causes a disruption in the nerve’s ability to function.
 This causes a variety of symptoms including pain, numbness, tingling, and weakness.

 In the spine, a herniated disc can put pressure on the nerve root, causing pain and discomfort.
 In the wrist, it can cause a condition known as carpal tunnel syndrome.